-One of the agency's conservation efforts, the Coastal Preserves Program, involves acquiring, protecting and enhancing tidal wetlands along the coast.
+One of the agency's conservation efforts, the Coastal Preserves Program, involves acquiring, protecting and enhancing crucial coastal wetlands habitat along the coast.
 The Grand Bay National Estuarine Research Reserve in Jackson County is further facilitating wetland research and education by making its resources available to researchers from all over the country.
 Many federal, state and local agencies are participating in this program, as well as community organizations, economic development interests and local environmental groups.